Global optimization for the portfolio selection model with high-order moments: Conclusions

 \section{Conclusions}

-In this paper, a general portfolio model with high-order moments is proposed, which can overcome the deficiencies of the M-V model and cater to investors with different risk appetites.
-The portfolio model is typically nonconvex.
-We construct a PSAA model that gives an efficient rubust approximation to the portfolio model.
-It can be solved globally by Moment-SOS relaxations algorithm.
-This is described in Algorithm \ref{alg:PSAA}.
-Numerical experments are given to show the efficiency of the algorithm.
+In this paper, we study a portfolio selection model with high-order moments.
+A polynomial portfolio optimization model is proposed, which can overcome the deficiencies of the M-V model and cater to investors with different risk appetites.
+To solve the PPO, we introduce perturbation sample average approximations.
+It gives a robust approximation of PPO and can be efficiently solved by Moment-SOS relaxations.
+We summarize a semidefinite algorithm for solving PSAA globally.
+The algorithm can be used to find reliable approximations of optimal value and optimizer set of the original PPO.
+Numerical experiments are given to show the efficiency of our methods.

-{\bf Acknowledgement} This work is supported by Natural Science Foundation of China (12071399, 12171145), Project of Scientific Research Fund of Hunan Provincial Science and Technology Department (2018WK4006), Project of Hunan National Center for Applied Mathematics (2020ZYT003).